Supporting Ontario's Recovery and Municipal Elections Act, 2020

-The Supporting Ontario’s Recovery Act, 2020 (Bill 218, 2020; Loi visant à soutenir la relance en Ontario et sur les élections municipales) is a law in the province of Ontario that shielded organisations from lawsuits over their role in the spread of COVID-19 and banned city councils in the province from using ranked voting in municipal elections.
+The Supporting Ontario's Recovery and Municipal Elections Act, 2020 (Bill 218, 2020; Loi visant à soutenir la relance en Ontario et sur les élections municipales) is a law in the province of Ontario that shielded organisations from lawsuits over their role in the spread of COVID-19 and banned city councils in the province from using ranked voting in municipal elections.

 Background

 COVID-19 pandemic in Ontario

-The COVID-19 pandemic in Ontario began in late January 2020, with a province-wide state of emergency being declared on March 17.

-On 2 April 2020, Mike Farnworth, Minister of Public Safety and Solicitor General of British Columbia, issued a ministerial order protecting persons providing essential services from liability for damages relating to the spread of COVID-19.
-A number of American states had also implemented similar regulations.

-In June 2020, it was reported that Ford's government was considering a law to give organisations immunity from lawsuits over the spread of COVID-19.
+In June 2020, it was reported that Doug Ford's government was considering a law to give organisations immunity from lawsuits over the spread of COVID-19 in Ontario.
 The reports came as a number of class-action lawsuits had been launched in the province over deaths in long-term care homes.
-The lawsuits targeted a number of corporations who ran private long-term care in the province, including Revera Retirement Living, Sienna Senior Living, Chartwell, and Responsive Group Inc.
+The lawsuits targeted a number of corporations who ran private long-term care in the province, including Revera Retirement Living, Sienna Senior Living, Chartwell Retirement Residences, and Responsive Group Inc.

-By October 2020, as the second wave of the pandemic was beginning to arrive, over 1900 people had died from COVID-19 in long-term care in Ontario.

 Ranked ballots in Ontario

 A number of city councils in Ontario had announced plans to introduce ranked ballots as their voting system for future municipal elections.
 The city of London had already made the change, with ranked ballots being used during the 2018 London, Ontario municipal election.
 In 2018, the cities of Kingston and Cambridge had held referendums on adopting ranked ballots for the 2022 municipal elections, with both referendums returning majorities in favour of the change.
-A number of other cities, including Barrie, were considering holing referendums of their own in 2022.
+A number of other cities, including Barrie, were considering holding referendums of their own in 2022.

 Most provincial political parties, including Ford's Progressive Conservative Party, use ranked ballots for their leadership elections.

-Summary

-The first part of the bill provided liability protection for organisations against COVID-19 exposure-related lawsuits, if the organisation made a good faith effort to act in accordance with public health guidelines and federal, provincial or municipal laws on the pandemic.
-Such organisations include healthcare institutions, retail, non-profits, as well as minor sports associations.
-An exception to the liability protection was included for cases of gross negligence.

-The bill also contained an unrelated provision amending the Municipal Elections Act, 1996.
-The provision eliminated the framework for municipalities in Ontario to use ranked ballots in city council and mayoral elections, thus banning the voting system in Ontario municipal elections.
-Ontario municipalities would henceforth have to use the first-past-the-post electoral system.